Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Analysis

 Using $n = 2\pi / P $ and $ \omega_{\textrm{eq}} = (\frac{\omega_{\textrm{eq}}}{n})(\frac{2\pi}{P}) $, we can write the formulae for $T_{\textrm{sidereal}}$ and $T_{\textrm{solar}}$ in terms of P, known for our sample, and $ \omega_{\textrm{eq}}/n$, which we computed previously.

-We find that for planets in our sample which are captured into Cassini state 2 and thus not tidally locked, $T_{\textrm{solar}}$ corresponding to subsynchronous rotation is longer than the orbital period, P. The values for $T_{\textrm{solar}}$ are shown in Figure \ref{fig:Tsol_P}.
+We find that for planets in our sample which are captured into CS2 and thus not tidally locked, $T_{\textrm{solar}}$ corresponding to subsynchronous rotation is longer than the orbital period, P. The values for $T_{\textrm{solar}}$ are shown in Figure \ref{fig:Tsol_P}.
 For $P < 10$ days, $T_{\textrm{solar}}$ is roughly 1-2 times $P$, but can be much longer.

+We can calculate the length of a sidereal day, $T_{\rm sidereal}$, how long it takes for the planet to complete one rotation, and use this and the orbital period, $P$, to calculate $T_{\rm solar}$, the solar day, which is how long it takes for a point on the surface of the planet to rotate to align with the host star again.
+On Earth, the solar day is only slightly longer than the sidereal day, but Mercury rotates subsynchronously and experiences a solar day much longer than its sidereal day.
+This effect for Mercury is not due to eccentricity tides, as with the planets in our M dwarf sample, but provides a useful analogue.

 We compile all relevant calculated values for $\alpha$, the precession frequency; $g$, the nodal precession frequency; $\epsilon$, the obliquity; and finally, the resulting $\omega_{\textrm{eq}}/n$, which is the ratio of equilibrium rotation rate $\omega_{\textrm{eq}}$ to mean-motion, $n$, for each planet.
 Table \ref{tab:bigtable} contains all resulting values for the TRAPPIST-1 system.